The Last of Us (video game): Plot

 In the fall, Joel and Ellie find Tommy in Jackson, Wyoming, where he has assembled a fortified settlement near a hydroelectric dam with his wife, Maria (Ashley Scott).
-Joel decides to leave Ellie with Tommy, but after she confronts him about Sarah, he lets her stay with him.
+Joel unsuccessfully leaves Ellie with Tommy, ending in a confrontation about Sarah.
 Tommy directs them to a Firefly enclave at the University of Eastern Colorado.
-They find the university abandoned but learn that the Fireflies have moved to a hospital in Salt Lake City, Utah.
-The two are attacked by bandits, and Joel is severely wounded while escaping.
+There, they discover the Fireflies have moved to a hospital in Salt Lake City, Utah.
+The two are attacked by bandits and Joel is severely wounded while escaping.

 During the winter, Ellie and Joel shelter in the mountains.
 Joel is on the brink of death and relies on Ellie to care for him.
-Hunting for food, Ellie encounters David (Nolan North) and James (Reuben Langdon), scavengers willing to trade medicine for food.
-After David reveals that the university bandits were part of his group, Ellie becomes hostile.
+Ellie encounters David (Nolan North) and James (Reuben Langdon), scavengers willing to trade medicine for food.
+After David reveals the university bandits were part of his group, Ellie becomes hostile.
 She leads David's group away from Joel but is captured; David intends to recruit her into his cannibal group.
 Ellie escapes after killing James, but David corners her in a burning restaurant.
-Meanwhile, Joel recovers from his wounds and sets out to find Ellie.
-He reaches her just as she kills David with a machete, an act that traumatizes her, and Joel comforts her before they flee.
+Joel recovers from his wounds and sets out to find Ellie.
+He reaches her just as she hacks David to death with a machete, an act that traumatizes her, and Joel comforts her before they flee.

 In the spring, Joel and Ellie arrive in Salt Lake City.
-Ellie is rendered unconscious after almost drowning before they are captured by a Firefly patrol.
+Ellie is rendered unconscious after almost drowning before a Firefly patrol captures them.
 In the hospital, Marlene tells Joel that Ellie is being prepared for surgery: in hopes of producing a vaccine for the infection, the Fireflies must remove the infected portion of Ellie's brain, which will kill her.
-Unwilling to let Ellie die, Joel battles his way to the operating room, kills the lead surgeon, and carries the unconscious Ellie to the parking garage.
-He is confronted by Marlene, whom he shoots and kills to prevent the Fireflies from pursuing them.
-On the drive out of the city, when Ellie wakes up, Joel lies and tells her that the Fireflies had found many other immune people but were unable to create a cure and have stopped trying.
-On the outskirts of Tommy's settlement, Ellie expresses her survivor guilt.
+Unwilling to let Ellie die, Joel battles his way to the operating room and kills the lead surgeon.
+Joel carries the unconscious Ellie to the parking garage, where he is confronted by Marlene, whom he shoots dead to prevent the Fireflies from pursuing them.
+On their way back to Tommy, when Ellie wakes up, Joel lies and tells her that the Fireflies had found other immune people but were unable to create a cure and have stopped trying.
+Ellie later expresses her survivor guilt.
 At her insistence, Joel swears his story about the Fireflies is true.